CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_resource_manager_module.rst

     # Entity name format
     # ==================
     #
-    # The formt of the entity name depends on the scope_type of the resource being allocated.
+    # The format of the entity name depends on the scope_type of the resource being allocated.

     # Scope Type                Entity Name
     # =====================================